core-wg/resource-directory/draft-ietf-core-resource-directory.md

   : Endpoint type (optional).
 Used for group, endpoint and resource lookups.

   resource-param :=
   : Link attribute parameters (optional).
-Any link attribute as defined in Section
-    4.1 of {{RFC6690}}, used for resource lookups.
+Any link target attribute as defined in Section 4.1 of {{RFC6690}}, used for resource lookups.

   Content-Format:
   : application/link-format (optional)